JT-Digital-d-o-o/fluent-html/README.md

 console.log(contactInfo());
 ```

-This `CallView` component encapsulates all the HTML necessary to display a contact card, including an image, name, and clickable phone number.
+This component encapsulates the HTML necessary to display a contact card, including an image, name, and clickable phone number.
 It can be easily reused wherever needed in your application.

 ### Benefits of Composability